 Get started with APM in just a few short steps:

 - Sign up for a New Relic account.

-- Install and customize the language agent for your app.
+- Install the language agent for your app:

 If data does not appear after waiting a few minutes, follow the troubleshooting tips for your APM agent.

 Want to first estimate costs before using APM?
 See our cost estimate resource.